 - Trimming unnecessary modules

-- Lossy optimization: reducing content (asset quality, etc.)
+- Lossy optimization: cutting content (material quality, etc.)

 Memory Analysis Tools

-Before performing memory optimization, it’s essential to gain a general understanding of memory distribution in the UE project.
-You can use the memory analysis tools provided by UE as well as some native platform analysis tools.
+Before performing memory optimization, it’s essential to gain a rough understanding of the memory distribution of the UE project, which can be done using the memory analysis tools provided by UE and some native platform analysis tools.

 1 | stat memory # Displays memory usage of various subsystems in the engine |